vinclab/loan-customer-scoring/README.md

 Data link: https://www.kaggle.com/c/home-credit-default-risk

+In this repository, you can find the prediction/sorrogate models for credit customer scoring, and development applications with Flask/Dash (API + dashboard).

-The production apps are shared in other repositories (API + dashboard)
+The production apps with Heroku are shared in other repositories (API + dashboard).